 Pompeii is located in southwest Italy, approximately 3 hours away (240 kilometres or so) by car from Rome.

 From Naples to Pompeii: You can visit Pompeii from Naples via several forms of public transportation.
 The easiest is to hop on the Campania Express or Circumvesuviana local train.
 The Campania Express is much nicer with air conditioning and guaranteed seating and runs between Naples – Ercolano – Pompeii – Sorrento.
 It will take you from Naples to Pompeii in approximately 30 minutes and costs approximately 8 Euros each way.

 If you are a regular reader of Yoga, Wine & Travel then you’ll know that I hate the Circumvesuviana train with a passion and would not voluntarily take it again.
 The trains are old, extremely crowded and riddled with pickpockets.
 However, you can find the train timetable here on the EAV website.

-From Sorrento to Pompeii: Visiting Pompeii from Sorrento will take you approximately the same amount of time: 30 minutes.
+From Sorrento to Pompeii: A Pompeii day trip from Sorrento will take you approximately the same amount of time: 30 minutes.
 Again, you can opt to take the Circumvesuviana or the much nicer Campania Express.

 Is it possible to do a day trip to Pompeii from Rome?
 While it is physically possible, you would be signing up for a grueling day.
 The high speed train from Rome to Naples takes over an hour, you’d then have to hop on another train for 30 minutes followed by exploring Pompeii and Vesuvius for 5-7 hours (including transportation between the two), and finally traveling another 2 hours or so back to Rome.
 Instead, I would recommend spending some time in Sorrento or Naples.